The Pharmacologic Treatment of Angina cont.

 Variant (Printzmetal's) Angina

-Variant (Printzmetal's) angina results from coronary vasospasm, which temporarily reduces coronary blood flow (i.e., produces ischemia by reducing oxygen supply; "supply ischemia"), thereby decreasing the oxygen supply/demand ratio.
+Variant (Printzmetal's) angina results from coronary vasospasm, which temporarily reduces coronary blood flow (i.e., produces ischemia by reducing oxygen supply; "supply ischemia"), decreasing the oxygen supply/demand ratio.
 Enhanced sympathetic activity (e.g., during emotional stress), especially when coupled with a dysfunctional coronary vascular endothelium (i.e., reduced endothelial production of the vasodilators nitric oxide and prostacyclin) can precipitate vasospastic angina.

 Chronic Stable Angina